On towers of Isogeny graphs with full level structure: The ordinary case

 \section{The ordinary case}

 The goal of this section is to prove Theorem~\ref{thmA} stated in the introduction.
-We fix a connected component $X$ of $X_l^q(N)$ and define $X_n$ to be the pre-image of $X$ in $X_l^q(p^nN)$ under the natural projection map.
-As explained in the introduction, all elliptic curves giving rise to a vertex in $X_n$ have the same reduction type.
-We assume that these elliptic curves are ordinary in this section.
-Furthermore, since these curves are isogeneous to each other, their endomorphism rings are orders in the same imaginary quadratic field, which we denote by $K$.
-We shall refer to $K$ as the CM field of $X$.
+We fix an ordinary connected component $X$ of $X_l^q(N)$ and define $X_n$ to be the pre-image of $X$ in $X_l^q(p^nN)$ under the natural projection map.
+As explained in the introduction, all elliptic curves that give rise to a vertex in $X_n$ {are ordinary}.
+Furthermore, since these curves are isogenous to each other, their endomorphism rings are orders in the same imaginary quadratic field, which we denote by $K$.
+We refer to $K$ as the CM field of $X$.
+Note that the prime $r$ is split in $K$.